-On March 7, 2013, the District issued its \$6,945,000 Series 2013 Unlimited Tax Refunding Bonds at a true interest cost yield of 3.426630% to advance refund \$6,660,000 of outstanding Series 2007 and 2007A bonds.
-The District advance refunded the bonds to reduce total debt service payments over future years by approximately \$714,980 and to obtain an economic gain (difference between the present values of the debt service payments on the old and new debt) of approximately \$510,025.
+On June 24, 2014, the District issued its \$2,905,000 Series 2014 Unlimited Tax Refunding Bonds at a net effective interest rate of 2.904596% to currently refund portions of the Series 2007 and 2007A Bonds and to advance refund portions of outstanding Series 2008 and 2009 Bonds.
+The District advance refunded the bonds to reduce total debt service payments over future years by approximately \$207,263 and to obtain an economic gain (difference between the present values of the debt service payments on the old and new debt) of approximately \$242,327.
+Proceeds of the advanced refunded bonds were placed in an irrevocable trust for the purpose of generating resources for all future debt service payments.
+As a result, the refunded bonds are considered defeased and the liability has been removed from the government-wide financial statements.

+Additionally, the Series 2012 and Series 2013 Refunding bonds were issued to advance refund portions of the District's Series 2005, Series 2007, Series 2007A, Series 2008 and Series 2009 bonds.
 Since the refunded bonds were not yet subject to redemption, the District defeased them by placing the proceeds of the new bonds in an irrevocable trust to provide for all future debt service payments on the defeased bonds.
 Accordingly, the trust account assets and the liability for the defeased bonds are not included in the District's financial statements.
-The outstanding principal of the defeased bonds is \$13,745,000 at August 31, 2013.
+The outstanding principal of all defeased bonds is \$12,450,000 at August 31, 2014.